mchorse/reads/content/metamorph-changelog.md

 ## Metamorph 1.1.7

+This is a small patch update which is mostly oriented toward Blockbuster's compatibility.

 * Added `mclib` library mod as a dependency
 * Added morph merging API
 * Added custom payload listener (now plugins are able to modify of the players via custom payload packets)